kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 > corresponding to the second pattern are executed.
 If the second pattern
 > does not match, the third is tried and so on until there are no more patterns to test.

-Generally speaking, using GenServer is fine until your load increases and it become the bottleneck.
+Using GenServer is fine until your load increases and it become the bottleneck.
 People commonly use `ets` or having a pool of `GenServer` processes to cope with the high load.

 But, how do you know your GenServer process have too many messages in their mailbox?
-A quick way to check the messages length in your process mailbox is to use `Process.info(genserver_process, :message_queue_len)`, which will return the total number messages in the process mailbox.
+A quick way to check the messages length in your process mailbox is to use `Process.info(genserver_process, :message_queue_len)`, which return the total number messages in the process mailbox.

 If you would like to know more about it, here are some of the resources where I